Skip to main content

 IEMA-OHS Office of Homeland Security

-Moravec continued to stand out as a leader among her peers following her time on the JTTF.
-In 2014, she was a founding member of the FBI’s first Social Media Exploitation (SOMEX) team.
-In this capacity, Moravec drove over 300+ tactical operations against bad actors weaponizing digital and social media, as well as virtual and augmented reality technologies through counterpropaganda, mis-, dis-, and malinformation.
-In 2017 Claire earned the FBI’s Medal of Excellence in recognition of her work supporting the FBI’s National Covert Operations Section
+Following her tenure on the JTTF, Moravec continued to distinguish herself as a leader among her peers.
+In 2014, she became a founding member of the FBI’s first Social Media Exploitation (SOMEX) team.
+By 2016, she had joined the FBI’s National Covert Operations Section (NCOS), where she supported intricate national and global criminal, national security, and counterintelligence investigations and operations.
+During her time at NCOS, Moravec led over 300 tactical operations targeting criminal and Nation-State actors who weaponized digital and social media, as well as virtual and augmented reality technologies, through counterpropaganda and the spread of mis-, dis-, and malinformation.
+Her efforts earned her the FBI’s Medal of Excellence in 2017.

 Chief Nuclear Officer Adnan G. Khayyat